-A. Vision of the four horses and their chariots.
+A. The vision of the four chariots and their horses.

 1. (1-3) What Zechariah saw.

 b.
-Four chariots… red horses… black horses… whites horses… dappled horses; strong steeds: The horsemen of Zechariah 1 were observers on reconnaissance.
+Four chariots.… red horses…black horses…white horses…dappled horses—strong steeds: The horsemen of Zechariah 1 were observers on reconnaissance.
 These four chariots and their horses seem to be hostile agents of God’s judgment, emissaries of His war against the earth.

 2. (4-8) What the vision means.